Clinton Mola

-Clinton Mola (born 15 March 2001), is an English professional footballer who plays as a defender or defensive midfielder for EFL Championship club Blackburn Rovers, on loan from VfB Stuttgart.
+Clinton Mola (born 15 March 2001) is an English professional footballer who plays as a defender or defensive midfielder for Bristol Rovers.

 Club career

-On 31 January 2020, Mola moved to VfB Stuttgart.
+Mola started his football career at grassroots club AC United, then joined Chelsea at the under-14 level following a successful trail.
+On 31 January 2020, Mola moved to VfB Stuttgart, signing a 4.5 year contract.
 Mola made his debut for Stuttgart on 5 February 2020 in the 2019–20 DFB-Pokal against Bayer 04 Leverkusen.
+He suffered a hip injury later that season, which ruled him out for the entire 2020–21 season.

 On 1 September 2022, Mola signed for EFL Championship club Blackburn Rovers on a season-long loan deal including an option to buy.
+He made his debut on 13 September against Watford.
+Blackburn Rovers opted against activating the buyout option in his loan contract at the end of the season.

+On 26 August 2023, Mola's contract with VfB Stuttgart was terminated by mutual consent.

+On 1 September 2023 Mola signed a one-year contract with Reading.

+On 8 May 2024, the club announced he would be released in the summer once his contract expired.

+Bristol Rovers

+On 25 June 2024, Mola agreed to join fellow League One side Bristol Rovers on a three-year deal with the option for a further season.
+On 5 October 2024, he scored a first senior goal, volleying home his side's second goal as they came from behind to defeat Burton Albion.

 International career

 Born in England, Mola is of Congolese descent.
 He is a youth international for England.

 On 6 September 2021, Mola made a goalscoring debut for the England U20s during a 6–1 victory over Romania U20s at St. George's Park.

 On 4 October 2021, Mola received his first call up to the England U21s as an injury replacement for Levi Colwill.
 On 16 November 2021, Mola made his U21 debut during a 3–2 defeat to Georgia in Batumi.